 The Diesel Technology student will acquire the knowledge and skills necessary for the repair of diesel engines and troubleshooting/diagnostic procedures through a combination of lecture and lab work over the course of six weeks.
 Our classrooms and labs are interactive and have a real-world setting.
 This program gives students knowledge and hands-on skills to prepare them for a rapidly growing industry that is requiring a growing number of qualified technicians.

 The Heavy Duty Diesel Engine Specialist program is available at the Harlingen campus.

-DEMR 1001 Heavy Duty Diesel
+TDEMR 1001 Heavy Duty Diesel Engine Specialist Total program 232 hours

 232 hours